Construction Accident Lawyers Representing Workers in the Bronx, Queens, and NYC Metro Area

 The New York Labor Law requires owners and contractors to provide workers with protection that will prevent accidents involving ladders that “kick out,” scaffolds that collapse, or other protective devices that fail.
 Owners and contractors have been found 100% liable for failing to provide workers with adequate and safe lifelines or secure tie off points.
 Owners and contractors are also responsible to cover hazardous openings, where a worker a worker is exposed to a fall hazard.
 The protections of New York’s Labor Law extend to the safe and proper and safe operation of machinery and equipment such as cranes, hoists, excavators and more.

-If you have been hurt as a result of a construction accident at your job, Oresky & Associates is ready to help.
-In addition to collecting Workers' Compensation from your employer, you may be able to collect damages for pain and suffering, household services, and additional items of loss from other responsible entities under the law.
+If you have been hurt on a job site, Oresky & Associates is ready to help.
+In addition to collecting Workers’ Compensation from your employer, you may be able to collect damages for pain and suffering, household services, and additional items of loss from other responsible entities under the law.
 Our staff is fluent in Spanish and can arrange for transportation to and from our office if you are suffering from a disability.
 If you are unable to travel we will even come to you at home or hospital.
-Our Queens and Bronx construction accident attorneys also represent victims in Brooklyn, Manhattan, and Staten Island, in addition to Nassau, Suffolk, and Westchester Counties.
+Our attorneys also represent victims in Brooklyn, Manhattan, and Staten Island, in addition to Nassau, Suffolk, and Westchester Counties.
 Contact us online or at (718) 993-9999 for a free appointment with an injury lawyer.